 I had three roommates in college.
 One never did his dishes because he knew the rest of us would rather wash them than nag him.
 Eventually we went on strike, curious to see his next move.
 After a week, he got the message, but by then the plates were growing mold and his chore was nauseating.

-Sometimes I let work pile up, too.
-Like many small-business owners, I neglect bookkeeping in favor of sexier work like marketing.
+Sometimes I let work pile up, too, neglecting bookkeeping in favor of sexier work like marketing.
 The lesson I learned from once being six months behind in my accounting?
 If you can’t show hard numbers for last year’s revenue, good luck getting a bank to increase your line of credit.

 3. Put only what you can handle on your plate.

-Companies like Volkswagen, BMW and Puma have placed restrictions on after-hours emails and France is considering a law to ban weekend email.
+In the early 2010s, Volkswagen, BMW and Puma placed restrictions on after-hours emails, and in 2017, a French law gave employees the right to disconnect after-hours.
 Why?
 Because a 24/7 work culture leaves no time to rejuvenate our greatest asset: ourselves.
 Put only what you can manage on your plate.
-The rest is waste
+The rest is waste.

 4. Process first, outcome second.
 (Enjoy the work.)

-Prioritizing process over outcome is also better for the balance sheet.
+Prioritizing process improvements may be better for the balance sheet.
 Soon after launch, our company abandoned the paid ad, “hey, buy our stuff!” approach in favor of creating content our customers valued.
-The average cost per click in Google Adwords was $1 to $2.
+The average cost per click in Google Ads was $1 to $2.
 Organic blog traffic?
 Zero.

 5. Dishes dry with time.

 Patience is invaluable in business.
-I’m tempted to tinker daily with our business practices.
-“Can we change that landing page that had a low click-through rate on its first day?”
-Or “We collected 100 leads overnight; let’s email them now!”
+I’m tempted to tinker with our business practices on the daily.
+“Can we change that landing page that had a low click-through rate on its first day?” or “We collected 100 leads overnight; let’s email them now!”
 No. Growth sometimes requires a hands-off approach.

 Often I add a task to my urgent list only to find that it resolved itself or lost importance.
 When we plant a garden, we don’t poke and prod the seeds every morning.
 We check in once in a while to pick weeds and fertilize the soil, then let time work its miracles.